muhammadamir-github/odoo_module_description_regulations/readme.md

 			- button
 			- field
 			- chart
-3. Children of a Field List appear to be a **single value** when placed in the same line and that must always be remembered to avoid any confusion when looking at the source of the description.
+3. Children of a *Field List* appear to be a **single value** when placed in the same line and that must always be remembered to avoid any confusion when looking at the source of the description.
+4. *Views and Templates*, in Adds Section, can list elements added/removed by them classified into *Added* and *Removed* and further classified by *their types which can be created arbritarily* (Fields, Buttons, Texts, Headings, Tables etc).

 ## Rules